helinus/ForgeEssentialsWikiFork/Snooper-Info.md

 * Damage value, If not 0.
 * Stacksize, if > 1.
 * Actual item-name (if item was re-named using anvil) ("tile." and "item." are removed)

+### Point format:
+You get whats available.
+Sometimes only X, Y and Z.
+Most of the time you'll get the dimension too.
+Sometimes (warps and homes) you can get the pitch and yaw too.